Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Experiments

 Finally, we evaluate our framework in cooperative multi-agent reinforcement learning (MARL), where the combinatorial action space is the joint action of all agents.
 Efficiently searching this space is a primary challenge in MARL.
 By modeling the joint action distribution, our diffusion policy can capture complex inter-agent dependencies without relying on restrictive factorization assumptions.

 We test our policy on the challenging Google Research Football benchmark~\citep{kurach2020google}, using scenarios ranging from small-scale tasks (\textit{3 vs 1}) to full-team games (\textit{11 vs 11}).
-Our diffusion model generates the joint action for all controlled agents simultaneously.
-We compare our diffusion policy against an autoregressive transformer \citep{wen2022multi}.
-For this multi-agent domain, we found that the mode-seeking behavior of the reverse KL (RKL) objective with the single-step ratio worked best for learning tightly coordinated strategies.
-We follow the feature extractor and scenario setting suggested by \cite{song2023boosting}.
-For further implementation details see \cref{apndx:grf}.
+Our diffusion model generates the joint action for all controlled agents simultaneously. {We adopt the feature extractor and scenario settings suggested by \cite{song2023boosting}; for further implementation details, please refer to \cref{apndx:grf}.

+We evaluate our diffusion policy, examining both RKL and FKL objective variants against an autoregressive sampler baseline.
+Additionally, we compare our method against two centralized MARL policy baselines: Multi-Agent PPO (MAPPO) \cite{yu2022surprising} and the \textbf{current state-of-the-art}, Multi-Agent Transformer (MAT) \cite{wen2022multi}.
+Note that MAT operates autoregressively, mitigating causal bias by training over random permutations of the agents' order.
+Finally, to assess sample efficiency, we conduct an ablation on the full game scenario (11 vs. 11) using a significantly smaller budget of 100M environment steps (compared to the standard 1G) - marked as \textit{11 vs 11 sm}.}

-As presented in Table~\ref{table:gfootball}, our discrete diffusion policy achieves the highest mean win rates in almost every scenario, especially in the hardest scenarios: \textit{11 vs 11}, \textit{5 vs 5} and \textit{corner}.
-The improvements are particularly pronounced in tasks requiring intricate team coordination, such as \textit{corner} and \textit{ct-hard}.
-Even in the highly complex \textit{11 vs 11} full game, our method shows a clear advantage over the autoregressive method.
-These results highlight the potential of discrete diffusion models to effectively generate highly coordinated joint actions in challenging multi-agent tasks.
+{As presented in Table~\ref{table:gfootball}, our discrete diffusion policy variants achieve the highest mean win rates across all scenarios.
+This advantage is particularly pronounced in the most challenging tasks requiring intricate team coordination, such as \textit{5 vs 5}, \textit{corner}, \textit{ct-hard}, and the highly complex \textit{11 vs 11} full game, where our method shows a clear advantage over state-of-the-art methods.
+Regarding the baselines, we note that the naive autoregressive sampler lags significantly behind.

+This suggests that to match the performance of diffusion models, autoregressive methods require additional alignment techniques, such as the random permutations used in MAT, to mitigate causal bias.
+Furthermore, while the RKL objective yields superior results overall, FKL significantly outperforms RKL (and other baselines) in the small-budget regime \textit{11 vs 11 sm}, approaching a 70\% win rate.
+RKL is more exploratory, allowing it to achieve optimal behavior given sufficient samples, whereas FKL exploits faster at the cost of less exploration.
+Moreover, we observe that FKL is likely to collapse if the temperature tuning is not handled well (results shown in \Cref{sec.appendix.temp.gft}).
+Overall, these results highlight the potential of discrete diffusion models to effectively generate highly coordinated joint actions in challenging multi-agent tasks.}